matdombrock/Tidalua/README.md

 # 🌊 Wavescript 🌊
-An experimental synthesizer that uses Lua scripts to generate sound.
+An experimental synthesizer that uses Lua scripts to generate sound in a "live coding" environment.

 ### Scripting Example
 ```lua